 Another reason for the small channel of distribution of industrial goods is that most industrial markets usually concentrate in a small geographical area.
 Buyers of industrial goods contact sellers directly and thus do not require an agent.

 While choosing a distribution channel you should remember your association’s image, profitability, and the scale of operations for your product.
 Picking the correct distribution channel is fundamental to your organization’s prosperity.
 You should consider it carefully.
 You should initially understand that a distribution channel addresses the relationship between the manufacturer and the user.
 A strategic alliance with a retailer will impact that relationship.

 Moreover, you need to comprehend your target audience and what their inclinations are.
 Will you sell an audience that is innovatively clever and subsequently open up to a digital storefront?
 Or then again, perhaps your intended target audience is more seasoned and more conventional?
 Once more, think about the expense of the various kinds of distribution channels.
 Think about your net revenue and volume you want while picking a channel.

 Another important aspect of choosing a distribution channel is your organization’s brand.
 Don’t forget to think about the audience’s perception of your product and if it should sell to high-end designer stores or if the department store will.
 Finally, opening strategic channels of distribution in local markets may or may not increase the profitability of your products and you should duly consider it.

 Before choosing a distribution channel, know that the distribution strategy has three functions:

 - Product Branding, Policies, and Willingness to Stock

 - Buyer and manufacturer relationship

 When you choose an optimal distribution strategy, a strategic alliance between a manufacturer and a retailer and the two entities, profit from the relationship.
 It will also affect how your target audience will communicate with your product.
-MGH is one such company that has mastered all these types of distribution strategies.
+Myanmar Golden Heart is one such company that has mastered all these types of distribution strategies.